Uglemat/Malang/README.md

 Malang is a small functional programming language.
 It's pretty useless, but it was fun to make.

-I think it's a really elegant language, I'd almost go so far as to say it's my favorite language.
+I think it's a really elegant language.
+I'd almost go so far as to say it's my favorite language.
 However, I may be biased.

 It's made in Python 3 and depends upon Python Lex-Yacc.
 In Debian (and probably Ubuntu), you can install it